LeTrungNguyen1703/expensenest/.github/CRUD-expense-instruction.md

 - ✅ Validate enums with `@IsEnum(enum_name)`
 - ✅ Proper null handling: `field ?? null` or `field ?? defaultValue`
 - ✅ Clear return types for all async methods
+- ❌ Using `as any` is forbidden — prefer proper typing or explicit narrow casts (for example `as Prisma.budgetsUpdateInput & { start_date?: Date | null }`) so the code remains type-safe and self-documenting.

 ### 9. **Best Practices**
 - ✅ Sorting: `orderBy` in findMany queries